Lauren Sanchez files for divorce after Bezos split finalized

 He later accused the tabloid’s publisher of threatening to publish explicit photos of him unless he stopped investigating how the Enquirer obtained his private messages with Sanchez.

-Sanchez has been a news anchor and sports reporter, and hosted Fox-TV’s “So You Think You Can Dance.”
+Sanchez has been a news anchor and sports reporter, and hosted Fox TV’s “So You Think You Can Dance.”